dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 # LocalizationModes

 Determines how to localize barcodes.
 It consists of one or more modes, each mode representing a different localization process.
-Different localization modes should be used depending on the targeted barcode format - for more info please see [Localization Modes Descriptions](#localization-modes-descriptions).

 ## Example